 On a cluster without Solr currently installed, create the /solr directory and make that an encryption zone.

-On a cluster with Solr already installed, create an empty /solr-tmp directory, make /solr-tmp an encryption zone, distop all data from /solr into /solr-tmp, remove /solr and rename /solr-tmp to /solr.
+On a cluster with Solr already installed:

+- 1. Create an empty /solr-tmp directory. - 2.
+Make /solr-tmp an encryption zone. - 3.
+DistCp all data from /solr into /solr-tmp. - 4.
+Remove /solr, and rename /solr-tmp to /solr.